McCormick School of Engineering: Curriculum

 As of 2010 a faculty of 180 taught 1450 undergraduates.

 In 1996, Northwestern University launched an engineering program called Engineering Design and Communication (EDC), which is a mandatory class for all undergraduate engineering students.
 EDC consists of two quarter-long classes that focus on design and communication within the Engineering discipline.
 Each EDC class has 16 students who are team-taught by one professor from the McCormick School of Engineering and Applied Science and one professor from the Writing Program of the Weinberg College of Arts and Sciences.
 EDC classes typically work with the Rehabilitation Institute of Chicago or other local non-profit organizations.
 The EDC program was renamed Design Thinking and Communication, or DTC, beginning with the 2012-2013 school year.

 The Engineering Analysis program is also mandatory for all undergraduate engineering students and consists of four quarter-long classes.
 These classes provide the basis for Northwestern's engineering curriculum, and teach linear algebra, statics and dynamics, system dynamics, and differential equations.
 In addition, students become familiar with the computer programming language MATLAB.

 The graduate curriculum includes MMM program from the Segal Design Institute, a joint degree program including an MBA from the Kellogg School of Management and an MS in Design Innovation (MSDI) from McCormick.
 Historically, McCormick offered MEM for MMM graduates with few courses opted from different schools of the Northwestern University.
 Other Segal degrees include the Master of Product Design and Development Management (mpd^{2}) and MS in Engineering Design Innovation (EDI).

 Co-op Program

 The Walter P. Murphy Cooperative Engineering Education Program at Northwestern.
 Students work at a paid internship with one company for 3-6 academic quarters spread out throughout the students' undergraduate careers, including at least one period of two consecutive quarters.
 While participating in the co-op program, students maintain full-time student status.

+Enrollment

+McCormick reports undergraduate enrollment and degree-completion data by Bachelor of Science program for ABET-related purposes.
+The school’s published totals counted 1,895 undergraduate majors in Winter 2017 and 2,231 majors in Fall 2025.
+The number of bachelor's degrees conferred increased from 410 in the 2015–16 academic year to 488 in the 2024–25 academic year.

+As of Fall 2025, the three largest undergraduate majors were mechanical engineering, with 458 students; computer science, with 409 students; and biomedical engineering, with 265 students.
+Excluding the undecided category and McCormick Integrated Engineering Studies, which had one listed major, the three smallest Bachelor of Science programs were environmental engineering, with 46 students; manufacturing and design engineering, with 66 students; and civil engineering, with 88 students.